 Python programming and benchmark tests

 All the algorithms were implemented in python 3.8.
-The packages we used were numpy, seaborn, scikit-learn.
+The packages we used were numpy (Harris et al. 2020), seaborn (Waskom 2020) and scikit-learn (Pedregosa et al. 2011).
 We coded our own neural network code for both regression and classification problem in form of a python class.
-Different classes were created for all variants tested as an effort for documenting all the process and quality check the results.
+Different classes were created for all variants tested for ease of use, documenting all the process and quality check the results.

-The results from our neural network classes were compared with ready functionalities from Scikit-Learn.
+The results from our neural network classes were compared with ready functionalities from scikit-Learn.
 For regression tasks, our own implementation of FFNN was benchmarked against Scikit-Learn’s MLPRegressor.
 For classification problem, we compared our results with scikit-Learn’s MLPClassifier.

 Data